symfony/symfony-docs/frontend/asset_mapper.rst

     $ php bin/console importmap:require @symfony/ux-live-component --path=vendor/symfony/ux-live-component/assets/dist/live_controller.js

 Then you can ``import '@symfony/ux-live-component'`` like normal.
 The ``--path`` option tells the command to point to a local file instead of a package.
-And in this case, the ``@symfony/ux-live-component`` argument could be anything: whatever you use here will be the string that you can use in your ``import``.
+In this case, the ``@symfony/ux-live-component`` argument could be anything: whatever you use here will be the string that you can use in your ``import``.

 If you get an error like this: